fakejoshmeier/ft_ssl/README.md

 ```
 The `des` and `des3` commands default to their CBC variants, as in OpenSSL.

-For the base64 commands, the following flags can be taken as arguments.
+<h5>For the base64 commands, the following flags can be taken as arguments.</h5>

 `-i` - Filenames can be entered as arguments, equivalent to OpenSSL's `-in` flag.